desmos-labs/desmos/docs/developers/types/profiles/application-link.md

 An application link (abbr. _app link_) represents a link to an external (and possibly centralized) application.
 These links are created by the user and their validity is checked using a multi-step verification process described inside the [_"Themis"_ repository](https://github.com/desmos-labs/themis).

 ## `User`
-The `User` represents the address of the Desmos profile to which the link is associated.
+Address of the Desmos profile to which the link is associated.

 ## `Data`
 The `Data` object contains the details of the link.